-If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print\exception and appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

 '''

+• level - Log level to be used when writing messages.

+• loggers - Loggers into which write should be issued. (list)

+add_logger (logger, prefix=")

 flush()

+isatty()

+rm logger (logger)

+write(data)

+"Splits the line to individual lines and forwards them into loggers with expected prefixes.
+It includes the

+tailing newline <lf> as well as the last partial message.
+Do configure your logging to not to add newline

+automatically. :param data - Raw data (a string) that will be processed.

+class avocado.core.output.MemStreamHandler(stream=None)

+Bases: logging.StreamHandler

+Handler that stores all records in self.log (shared in all instances)

+Initialize the handler.

+If stream is not specified, sys.stderr is used.

+emit (record)

+Emit a record.

+If a formatter is specified, it is used to format the record.
+The record is then written to the stream with a

+trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and

+appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the

+output to the stream.

+flush()

 This is in-mem object, it does not require flushing

 log = []

 class avocado.core.output.Paginator

 Bases: object

 Paginator that uses less to display contents on the terminal.

 Contains cleanup handling for when user presses 'q' (to quit less).

 close()

 flush()

 write (msg)

 class avocado.core.output.ProgressStreamHandler(stream=None)

 Bases: logging.StreamHandler

 Handler class that allows users to skip new lines on each emission.

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

-Emit a record.
+'''

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a

-trailing newline.
-If exception information is present, it is formatted using traceback.print exception and

-appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the

-output to the stream.

-avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

-Allows modifying the sys.stdout/sys.stderr

-class avocado.core.output.StdOutput

-Bases: object

-Class to modify sys.stdout/sys.stderr

-close()

-Enable original sys.stdout/sys.stderr and cleanup

-configured

-Determines if a configuration of any sort has been performed

-enable outputs()

-Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

-enable paginator()

-Enable paginator

-enable_stderr()

-Enable sys.stderr and disable sys.stdout

-fake_outputs()

-Replace sys.stdout/sys.stderr with in-memory-objects

-print_records()

-Prints all stored messages as they occurred into streams they were produced for.

-records = []

-List of records of stored output when stdout/stderr is disabled

-'''
+The record is then written to the stream with a trailing newline.
+If exception information is present, it is formatted using traceback.print\exception and output to the stream. avocado.core.output.STD\OUTPUT = <avocado.core.output.StdOutput object> Allows modifying the sys.stdout/sys.stderr class avocado.core.output.StdOutput Bases: object Class to modify sys.stdout/sys.stderr close() Enable original sys.stdout/sys.stderr and cleanup configured Determines if a configuration of any sort has been performed enable\outputs() Enable sys.stdout/sys.stderr (either with 2 streams or with paginator) enable\paginator() Enable paginator enable stderr() Enable sys.stderr and disable sys.stdout fake\outputs() Replace sys.stdout/sys.stderr with in-memory-objects print records() Prints all stored messages as they occurred into streams they were produced for. records = [] List of records of stored output when stdout/stderr is disabled avocado.core.output.TERM\SUPPORT = <avocado.core.output.TermSupport object> Transparently handles colored terminal, when one is used class avocado.core.output.TermSupport Bases: object $COLOR_BLUE = '\x1b[94m']$ COLOR\DARKGREY = '\x1b[90m' $COLOR\GREEN = '\x1b[92m'$ $COLOR_RED = '\x1b[91m'$ COLOR YELLOW = $'\x1b[93m'$ CONTROL END = $' \times 1b[0m']$ $ESCAPE\CODES = ['\x1b[94m', '\x1b[92m', '\x1b[93m', '\x1b[91m', '\x1b[90m', '\x1b[90m',$ Class to help applications to colorize their outputs for terminals.
+This will probe the current terminal and colorize output only if the stdout is in a tty or the terminal type is recognized. $MOVE\BACK = '\x1b[1D'$ $MOVE\FORWARD = '\x1b[1C'$ disable()